 Martyr wants you to feel joy, to reminisce, and to fantasise when you look at his paintings.
 The vistas read like lively vintage postcards radiating with bright colour, as if to say, “wish you were here” — and oh, do we wish.
 But for now, mental teleportation is satisfying enough.

-Don't miss Fathoms, on show at Unit London, 3 Hanover Square, W1S 1HD from 6 to 29 September 2018.
+Fathoms was on show at Unit London, 3 Hanover Square, W1S 1HD inn September 2018.
 Studio photography and videography by Lucy Emms (@lucy.emms).